mrs-brubotics/droneswarm_brubotics/README.md

 * [__visualization_brubotics__](https://github.com/mrs-brubotics/visualization_brubotics): ROS
 * [__documentation_brubotics__](https://github.com/mrs-brubotics/testingdocumentation_brubotics)

-## Backwards compatibility and updates
+## Backwards (in)compatibility and updates
-We do not guarantee backwards compatibility at any time.
+We do not guarantee backward compatibility at any time.
 The platform is evolving according to the needs of the R&MM group.
-Updates can be made that are not going to be compatible with users local configs, simulation worlds, tmux sessions, etc. However, when we change something which requires user action to maintain compatibility, we will create an issue in this repository labelled users-read-me.
+Updates can be made that are not going to be compatible with users' local configs, simulation worlds, tmux sessions, etc. However, when we change something that requires user action to maintain compatibility, we will create an issue in this repository labeled users-read-me.
 Subscribe to this repository updates and issues by clicking the Watch button in the top-right corner of this page.
 Recent changes requiring user action:
-* TODO[add item 1]
-* Currently there are no known backwards incompatiblities.
+* WIP: the mrs_uav_system version 1.5 underwent many changes which makes that this system needs to be updated.
-We adivse also to take a look at [backwards compatibility and updates of CTU](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates).
+We advise also to take a look at [backwards compatibility and updates of CTU](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates).

 ## Installation
 ### Singularity and Docker